SAEFP/etee-pressure-data/README.md

 _RECORDING ETEE PRESSURE DATA FROM UNREAL ENGINE 5.3_

-This repe explains how to record data from **Etee VR Controllers" using Unreal Engine and stream the data via Lab Streaming Layer (LSL).
+This repo explains how to record data from **Etee VR Controllers" using Unreal Engine and stream the data via Lab Streaming Layer (LSL).

 ## Table of Contents
 - [SteamVR Setup](#-steamvr-setup)